khanh101/fp/README.md

 if we assume functions are pure, one can consider the whole program as a set of expressions (with some dependencies of `let`) each function call only need its own variable scope, they can execute every expression at the same time (possibly with some waiting for `let` statement)

-lambda is defined global, one can make it local so it won't use too much memory

 ## But can it run Doom?

 no 😅